Dry, dehydrated, tight or dull skin is something many of us experience this time of the year.

 If you are experiencing dull skin throughout winter – exfoliating can be a great way to create fresh skin cells and brighten the skin.

-You have physical exfoliants ie ‘scrubs’ and chemical exfoliants such as glycolic or lactic acid based solutions.
+There are physical exfoliants ie ‘face scrubs’ and chemical exfoliants such as glycolic or lactic acid based solutions.
 One I love at the moment is Bright & Clear Solution from AlumierMD.
 This is lactic acid based and applied like a toner.
+Suited for most skin types.

 2. Bump up your moisturizer